British Aphasiology Society Small Grants for Initiatives in Aphasia (SGIA, previously: Seed Fund)

 This scheme does not fund the purchase of resources for individual people with aphasia.

 All applications will undergo anonymous review.
 At least two BAS committee members and one person with aphasia will review each application and present their views on eligibility for funding to the Committee for a final decision.
 The BAS Committee reserves the right to decide how many awards it will make in any one year.

 Please click on one of the following links (and then check your downloads folder) for:

-BAS is committed to continuing to support initiatives in aphasia and to ensuring equality of access to seed funding.
-We are currently working on plans to streamline the application process for the seed fund and to support applicants with no or limited experience of funding applications to access mentorship and support.
+BAS is committed to continuing to support initiatives in aphasia and to ensuring equality of access to Small Grants.
+We are currently working on plans to support applicants with no or limited experience of funding applications to access mentorship and support.